code-with-hammad/hackathon-physical-ai-humanoid-textbook/docs/digital-twin-gazebo-unity/02-unity-and-sensors.md

 ---
-title: High-fidelity Rendering in Unity, Human-Robot Interaction, and Sensor Simulation
+title: "High-fidelity Rendering in Unity, Human-Robot Interaction, and Sensor Simulation"
 ---

 # High-fidelity Rendering in Unity, Human-Robot Interaction, and Sensor Simulation